ONSdigital/application-profile/csvw.md

 ### Catalogue Metadata

-Metadata improves the discoverability of datasets, in CSV-Ws the following properties are recommended.
+Metadata improves the discoverability of datasets, in CSVWs the following properties are recommended.
 See [cataloguing.md](./cataloguing.md) for more details on how to use these properties.
 The purpose is to describe your data and provide additional context.

 - `@language` You will be able to put the language of your choice.
 - `dc:title` This is the title of your dataset.
 You need to keep this brief.